jeanrocco/PI-shutdown-push-button/README.md

 ### Breadboard view

-`Fritzing` does not allow the kind of 3D drawing I need to explain how to mount the resistors and the push button (PB) on top of a dual inline 6 pins female header, excuse the distorded view...
+`Fritzing` does not allow the kind of 3D drawing I need to explain how to mount the resistors and the push button (PB) on top of a dual inline 6 pins female header, sorry for the distorded "perspective" view...

 ![PI_header_BP_led](https://github.com/jeanrocco/PI-shutdown-push-button/blob/master/PI_Header_PB_LED_bb1.png)